 - Record measurements on a spreadsheet.

-- Use scattergraphs to investigate relationships between measurements to determine the size and proportion of the giant.
+- Use scatter plots to investigate relationships between measurements to determine the size and proportion of the giant.

 - Make a 2-dimensional silhouette of the giant using newspaper or butcher's paper.
-Look up the Guinness Book of Records to compare your giant with the tallest known man and woman.
+Look up the tallest known man and woman and compare your giant to these people.

 In this session we discuss the accuracy of our findings.